islamicity24/AmazonCity/Mod 9/Challenge/Scalable and Highly Available Environment.md

 Now that you web application server instances are deployed in private subnets, you need a way for the outside world to connect to them.
 In this task, you will create a load balancer to distribute traffic across your private instances.

 14. Create an HTTP Application Load Balancer that meets the following criteria:
+- Login to your AWS Management Console and navigate to the EC2 service.
+- Click on "Load Balancers" in the left-hand menu.
+- Click on the "Create Load Balancer" button.
+- Choose "Application Load Balancer" and click on the "Create" button.
+- Configure the load balancer as follows:
   - VPC: Uses the VPC configured for this lab
   - Subnets: Uses the two public subnets
   - Skips the HTTPS security configuration settings
-- Security group: Creates a new security group that allows HTTP traffic from anywhere
+  - Security group: Creates a new security group that allows HTTP traffic from anywhere ==> ( and allow inbound traffic on port 80 from anywhere )
-- Target group: Creates a new target group
+  - Target group: Creates a new target group ( with a name of your choice, keep the default settings )
   - Skips registering targets
 Note: Wait until the load balancer is active.

 15. Modify the Auto Scaling group that you created in the previous task by adding this new load balancer.